 Use Case

 Tracelight works directly inside Excel as an AI assistant for financial modeling.
-This tutorial walks you through the core features: reviewing and auditing models, building analysis, automating with workflows, formatting outputs, and exporting to client-ready documents.
+This tutorial walks you through the core features: reviewing and auditing models, building analysis, automating with skills, formatting outputs, and exporting to client-ready documents.

 Tracelight has three primary use cases: model review, building and maintaining analysis, and exporting outputs to PowerPoint, Word, or HTML.
 Each is covered below.